mabusalah/Confluence-Recommendation/README.md

 # Confluence Recommendation
 Atlassian Confluence Updates Email Recommendation Based on Interests

 This email recommendation system is designed to send relevant emails to members based on their Interactions with the system.
-I developed this peace of work because the current system lacks such feature.
+I developed this piece of work because the current system lacks such feature.

 How Confluence Updates Email recommendation system sends relevant updates: